mirmousaviii/user-management/README.md

 0. You can change `baseUrl` from [next.config.js](next.config.js)
 1. Run `npm install` to install all dependencies.
+2. How to start the project:
-2. Run `npm run dev` to start the server in the development mode.
-Or run `npm run build` to generate build files.
+   * Run `npm run dev` to start the server in the development mode.
+   * Run `npm run build` to generate build files, and `npm run start` to start server in production mode.
+(Use production mode to check dynamic import.)

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 4. In the **development mode** , the page will reload if you make edits.